Spiced Chickpea Soup with Greens

 - good salt and freshly cracked pepper

-- 2 Tbsp. ground turmeric + more for garnishing
+- 2 tablespoons ground turmeric; + more for garnishing

-- 1 Teas. chili pepper flakes + more for garnishing
+- 1 teaspoon chili pepper flakes; + more for garnishing

 - 1 15oz cans full fat coconut milk or coconut cream

 - 2 cups of veggie or chicken broth

 - 1 bunch of Swiss chard, kale and/or spinach; stems removed, cut into small bite-size

 - 1 cup fresh mint; cut into thin strips for garnishing